 Installing Necessary Libraries

-- google-cloud-aiplatform: The Google Cloud AI Platform SDK, used for interacting with Vertex AI.
+This cell installs or upgrades the necessary Python packages for the project:- google-cloud-aiplatform: The Google Cloud AI Platform SDK, used for interacting with Vertex AI.

 - requests: A popular HTTP library for making API calls (will be used for the Llumo API).